Families of relatively exact Lagrangians, free loop spaces and generalised homology: Introduction

-is homotopic to the identity. \end{TT} \begin{proof}[Idea of proof] To prove this, we will define $\sL_1$ to be the space of free loops in the mapping torus $L_{\psi^1}$ of $\psi^1|_L$ which have winding number one over $S^1$, and whose basepoint lies over $L$. $\psi$ determines an automorphism $\Psi^1: \sL_1 \rightarrow \sL_1$, which one should think of as parallel transporting once around this mapping torus.
+is homotopic to the identity, as maps of $R$-modules. \end{TT} \begin{proof}[Idea of proof] To prove this, we will define $\sL_1$ to be the space of free loops in the mapping torus $L_{\psi^1}$ of $\psi^1|_L$ which have winding number one over $S^1$, and whose basepoint lies in the fibre of the mapping torus over the basepoint in $S^1$. $\psi$ determines an automorphism $\Psi^1: \sL_1 \rightarrow \sL_1$, which one should think of as parallel transporting once around this mapping torus.
 We will construct a map